-Marlborough’s history is layered with rich stories, significant for all of New Zealand and fascinating in the global context.
+Marlborough’s history is layered with rich stories, as significant for Aotearoa New Zealand as they are fascinating around the world.

-The country’s first known Polynesian settlement site was at the Wairau Boulder Bank in the late 1200s AD, about which more is being gleaned through ongoing archeological research and the people whose whakapapa (geneology) have been linked to these first arrivals.
+The country’s first known Polynesian settlement site was at Te Pokohiwi o Kupe/Wairau Bar in the late 1200sAD, with more being learned through ongoing archeological research and the people whose whakapapa (geneology) have been linked to these first arrivals.

 Explore the unique experience of the Edwin Fox, built in 1853.